-Virginia Wall Gruenert (Actor and Playwright) is co-founder and Executive Artistic Director of off the WALL Productions in Carnegie, PA.
+Virginia Wall Gruenert (Actor and Playwright) is co-founder and Executive Artistic Director of off the WALL Productions.

 A native of New York City, Virginia grew up in Bogota, New Jersey, and is a cum laude graduate of Syracuse University’s Drama Department.
 She has studied acting, voice, and movement in both New York (Maria Wida, Arthur Storch, Jaques Chwat) and London (National Theater, Bristol Old Vic), and in Los Angeles with the legendary Stella Adler.